 Most people don’t hear about Medicaid planning until a family member is hospitalized, then discharged to a nursing home or rehab facility.
 Medicare may cover expenses for up to 100 days—but rarely is this long enough.

 If you do not have long term care insurance, you are basically left with two options:

 - Pay the nursing home costs out-of-pocket, or

 - Plan your long term care expenses through legal Medicaid planning.
-[Link to Medicaid Planning practice area landing pg]

 The clear alternative is the Florida Medicaid program for long term nursing home care.